-Hongkongers often have fond memories of the things we grew up with.
+Hongkongers often have fond memories of the things they grew up with.
 If there is nostalgia for old tea houses or retro-style cha chaan teng, there is also nostalgia for the si6 do1 (士多), the “store.”

 Si6 do1 is yet another English loanword that Hong Kong has made its own; it is the local Cantonese pronunciation of the word “store.”
 A more formal way of saying it would be soeng1 dim3 (商店) which is closer in meaning to “shop,” but since Hong Kong’s colonial days, Hong Kong Cantonese has developed and evolved differently from Cantonese in the mainland.